Clement134/get-changelog/packages/get-changelog-cli/README.md

 | `console`      | (default reporter) print packages data in the console |
 | `console-jira` | print packages data in jira markup                    |

+#### GitHub token

+Github API is used to fetch the default branch of each repository, this API is limited to 60 requests per hours.
+In order to increase this rate limit it's possible to add a github token (without specific permissions) in the `CHANGELOGFINDER_GITHUB_AUTH_TOKEN` environment variable.

 ## API usage

 See [get-changelog-lib](https://www.npmjs.com/package/get-changelog-lib)